ElektraInitiative/libelektra/src/plugins/dbus/README.md

 - KeyChanged: a key has been changed
 - KeyDeleted: a key has been deleted

+Alternatively, (with the option announce=once) only a single message is send:

+- Commit: a key has been added, changed or deleted

 ## Usage

 The recommended way is to globally mount the plugin: